rolandcoops/Gradiate/readme.md

 // second example (array of [r,g,b] to comma-separated string 'r,g,b') let paletteCsv = Gradiate.get( 11, [ [70, 177, 217], [100, 207, 84], [255, 213, 68] ] ).rgbCsv;
 ```

-**Note:** If invalid input is supplied as the array argument, a fallback color of [0,0,0] will be used.